fdemir/flex-logger/README.md

 # Flex Logger
 This package saves the logs inside the database.
 It is so simple and very easy to use.
 It's supports MongoDB and Mysql.
 You dont need a create a table.
-If there is no table , it is gonna create automatically.
+If there is no table, it is gonna create automatically.
 ## Install

 ```